TeachBooks/new_homepage/Documentation.md

 1. Clone the host repository to the collaborator's GitHub Desktop, as done in **Part 1: Step 4**.
 2. For the source repository:
    - Navigate to the imported Local site folder, which already contains a `.git` file.
-   - Add this repository locally in GitHub Desktop to sync it with the source repository on GitHub, similar to what was done in **Part 1: Step 4**.
+   - Add this repository locally in GitHub Desktop to sync it with the source repository on GitHub.

 ### Step 3: Convert WordPress to Static HTML and Push Changes
-- Follow **Part 1: Steps 5 and 6** to generate static files and push changes to GitHub.
+- Follow **Part 1: Steps 4 and 6** to generate static files and push changes to GitHub.
+Since the imported ZIP file is already linked to the GitHub repository, you can skip **Part 1: Step 5** (Copy Local Site Folder to Repository).

 ---